The approach

 Written in prison to Halbert's son.
 Ruthlessly practical.
 Nobody understood the direct response reader better than Halbert: their attention, their fears, their resistance to being sold.

-Don’t take our word for it.
 The blind test puts the copy in front of you without labels.
-Pick the better one.
+Pick the one that works harder.
 Then see which one is ours.